wpilibsuite/allwpilib/design-docs/opmodes-commandbased.md

 # Summary

-This document describes how modes are implemented in command-based projects.
+This document describes how opmodes are implemented in command-based projects.

 # Motivation

-See [modes](modes.md) for the motivation for adding operator selectable modes to the core robot structure.
-For command-based programs, the entire robot program is structured around command-based subsystems and commands tied to robot states and inputs, with everything constructed during initialization, so for more natural integration with the rest of the command-based framework, a different approach than the annotation-based approach used for periodic and linear modes is warranted.
+See [opmodes](opmodes.md) for the motivation for adding operator selectable opmodes to the core robot structure.
+For command-based programs, the entire robot program is structured around command-based subsystems and commands tied to robot states and inputs, with everything constructed during initialization, so for more natural integration with the rest of the command-based framework, a different approach than the annotation-based approach used for periodic and linear opmodes is warranted.

 # Background